Neck Injury Compensation Claims And Settlement Calculator

-Firstly, you must seek medical assistance for your injury.
-This is primarily to assess whether you are in immediate danger due to your injury and secondarily, to ensure that your claim will not be diminished by failing to seek medical treatment for your injury immediately after the accident.
+Firstly, you should seek medical assistance for your injury.
+This is mainly to determine whether you are in immediate danger due to your injury.
+Secondarily, it should also ensure that your claim will not be diminished because you failed to seek medical treatment for your injury immediately after the accident.

-Secondly, after you have ensured you are safe, you should begin to gather as much evidence surrounding the accident as possible.
-To use the common example of a neck injury car accident, you could take photos of the damage done to your car and the offending vehicle or take statements from potential witnesses on the street and other vehicles that saw the accident when it took place.
+Secondly, after you’ve ensured you are safe, you should then begin to gather as much evidence surrounding the accident as possible.
+To use neck injury car accidents as a common example, you could take photos of the damage done to your car and the offending vehicle.
+You could also take statements from potential witnesses on the street and other vehicle drivers that saw the accident when it took place.
 Also, make sure to take details of the driver and the vehicle.

-Thirdly, you should make sure that your timeline of events is coherent with the various pieces of evidence.
-For example, suppose you claim that a van struck your car at a junction.
-In that case, you should present evidence that heavily supports this, such as CCTV footage and statements from others who saw the accident, that can support your claim that you were the passive party in the accident.
+Thirdly, you should check that your timeline of events is coherent with the various pieces of evidence.
+For instance, suppose you claim that a van struck your car at a junction.
+In that case, you’ll ideally present evidence that heavily supports this, such as CCTV footage and statements from others who saw the accident, that can support your claim that you were the passive party in the accident.

-To learn about neck injury claims for accidents at work, please see the next section.
+To learn more about neck injury claims for accidents at work, please read the next section.

 It is no longer only physical labourers’ realm to suffer from long-term back and neck pain at the workplace.
 Sedentary office work is undoubtedly contributing to increasing amounts of back and neck related pain at work.